dagengine/dagengine/docs/examples/fundamentals/02-dependencies.md

 **Key insight:**

 Dependencies are declarative, not imperative.
-You define what depends on what, and dag-ai calculates the optimal execution plan automatically.
+You define what depends on what, and dag-engine calculates the optimal execution plan automatically.
 Tasks with no dependencies run in parallel immediately, while dependent tasks wait only for their specific requirements.
 This creates efficient pipelines without manual concurrency management.

 ## Troubleshooting